-UCAS STUDENT GUIDANCE TOP TIPS FOR WRITING YOUR PERSONAL STATEMENT FOR 2026 ENTRY
+UCAS STUDENT GUIDANCE TOP TIPS FOR WRITING YOUR PERSONAL STATEMENT

-Use this checklist to guide you through writing your personal statement for 2026 entry using the new three questions.
+Use this checklist to guide you through writing your personal statement.
 By following this checklist, you'll be well on your way to creating a personal statement that truly represents you and your aspirations.